vvr-rao/NLP-on-AWS-EKS/README.md

 The modeling needs a bit more work(ref: NLPonEKS-ModelTraining.ipynb).
 I used a simple BOW model using Linear SVM.
 Planning to do more work to tune the model later but wanted a framework in place to host an ML model

 One approach I am exploring to improve the model is to create Word2Vec vectors and training a model using that (ref: NLPonEKS-EDA-Word2Vec.ipynb).
-Unfortunately, the corpus might not be large enough for sufficient W2V training and my accuracy is proving to be lower than a simple BOW with CountVectorization and SVM (I could always download a pretained one from Google, Stanford etc.).
-Below is the 2D representation of my trained Word2Vec model using the corpus:
+Unfortunately, the dataset might not be large enough for sufficient W2V training and my accuracy is proving to be lower than a simple BOW with CountVectorization and SVM (I could always download a pretained one from Google, Stanford etc.).
+Below is the 2D representation of my trained Word2Vec model using the data provided.
+(I tried a few options and this was the best):
 ![Word2Vec](https://github.com/vvr-rao/NLP-on-AWS-EKS/blob/main/Notebooks/W2V.png?raw=true)

 In any case, with the trained model, the steps to deploy are as follows;